-Split screen UIs have become a popular way to showcase content.
+Split-screen UIs have become a popular way to showcase content.
 We often think of them as being utilized in areas where we want users to choose between two options.
 But we’re also seeing other creative uses of the technique.

-Here are 10 examples of split screen UIs, complete with source code that you can edit to fit your needs.
+Here are 10 examples of split-screen UIs, complete with source code that you can edit to fit your needs.
 Each has something unique to offer.

-Making a Choice
+Making a Choice by Bridget Reed

-This is certainly the most common way to use a split screen.
+This is certainly the most common way to use a split-screen.
 A website visitor is presented with two options.
 Here, the background image colors help provide nice separation, while the rounded logo in the middle ties everything together.

-Splitting Up a Slider
+Splitting Up a Slider by Fabio Ottaviani

-A split screen also makes for an interesting transitional effect, as we see with the slideshow example below.
+A split-screen also makes for an interesting transitional effect, as we see with the slideshow example below.
 Scrolling down causes each half of the screen to split and reveal the next image in the queue.
 The result is a very smooth and high-end UI.

-Page Layout With a Static Sidebar
+Split Page Layout With a Static Sidebar by Travis

-For Comparisons’ Sake
+For Comparisons’ Sake by Envato

 The “half by half” scrolling effect with this example adds a unique touch.
-It almost seems as if the cards and photos are alternately being stacked on top of each other as you scroll.
+It almost seems as if the cards and photos are alternately stacked on top of each other as you scroll.
 And since it uses less than 150 lines of pure CSS, load time shouldn’t be much of a concern.

 This layout emulates something you might find in a print magazine.
 The bold title and introductory text on the left provides terrific contrast with the photo and multicolumn article on the right.
 Overall, it makes for a very slick and professional look.